 We are a friendly, close-knit Department with well-established systems to support you to make the most of your abilities.
-As such, we will get to know and treat you as an individual, providing support and guidance from your very first day.
+As such, we will get to know you and treat you as an individual, providing support and guidance from your very first day.

 Choosing this subject as a combined degree